Step-by-Step Guide to Setting Up Email Accounts in cPanel

 [email protected], type “info” in the username field.

-- Click Create to finalize the setup.
+- Click the Create button to finalize the setup.

 Option 1: Use Webmail